Polish American Librarians Association

 (1) Maintain PALA website and graphics.

 SECTION 4.
-Executive Board: The Executive Board shall consist of officers of the Association, the immediate past president, and five directors-at-large elected for two-year terms from among the general membership.
+Board of Directors: The Board shall consist of officers of the Association, the Immediate Past President, and five Directors-at-Large appointed for two-year terms from among the general membership.

 SECTION 6.
 A majority shall constitute a quorum of the Executive Board.